worlddynamics/WorldDynamics.jl/docs/src/tutorial.md

 sol = WorldDynamics.solve(system, (1900, 2100))
 ```

 We then have to define the variables that we want to plot.
-For example, Figure 7-2 of the above book shows the plot of eleven variables in the population sector of the model.
-In order to easily access to these variables, we first create shortcuts to the subsectors in which they are introduced.
+For example, Figure 7-2 of the above book shows the plot of eleven variables in the population system of the model.
+In order to easily access to these variables, we first create shortcuts to the subsystems in which they are introduced.

 ```
 @named pop = WorldDynamics.World3.Pop4.population()